JJ-Ho/COSMOSS/README.md

 * Amide-I mode of an ideal betasheet
 * Combination of any two structures above

 This code is designed to be used for other molecules as well.
 You can generate your interested molecule and their spectra.
-Check [structure model wiki page][wiki-Structure] for more infomation.
+Check [Wiki page](../../wiki) for more infomation.

 ### Installation
 To use this code, please download COSMOSS into your Matlab path and excute COSMOSS.m.